OscarHagman/linux_python/Assignment2/To_do/README.md

 # Simple to-do app

-### To-do python program and a shell script that turns any local python 3 applications to a command for linux
+### To-do python program and a shell script that turns the local python 3 applications to a command for linux

 ##### To install, follow these steps: